 Each forwarding rule provides a single IP address that you can use in DNS records for your application.
 No DNS-based load balancing is required.
 You can either reserve a static IP address that you can use or let Cloud Load Balancing assign one for you.
 We recommend that you reserve a static IP address; otherwise, you must update your DNS record with the newly- assigned ephemeral IP address whenever you delete a forwarding rule and create a new one.

-SSL Proxy Load Balancing terminates SSL connections from the client and creates new connections to the backends.
-The target proxy routes incoming requests directly to the backend service.
+External SSL Proxy Load Balancing terminates SSL connections from the client and creates new connections to the backends.
+The target proxy routes these new connections to the backend service.

 By default, the original client IP address and port information is not preserved.
 You can preserve this information by using the PROXY protocol.

-For the best security, use end-to-end encryption for your SSL proxy load balancer deployment.
+Sending traffic over unencrypted TCP between the load balancing layer and backend instances enables you to offload SSL processing from your backends; however, it also reduces security.
+Therefore, we do not recommend it.
+For the best security, use end-to-end encryption for your external SSL proxy load balancer deployment.
 For more information, see Encryption from the load balancer to the backends.

 For general information about how Google encrypts user traffic, see the Encryption in Transit in Google Cloud white paper.